Pole Vault LearningOctober 22, 2024

 The recruitment process can be complex, but staying organized can help: Recruiting Timeline: Understand the recruiting timeline for your target division.
 Each division has specific periods for contact, evaluations, and signing.
 Offers and Commitments: If you receive offers, carefully consider each one.
 Compare athletic, academic, and financial aid packages before making a decision.
 Signing: Once you've made your choice, you'll sign a National Letter of Intent (NLI) for NCAA schools, solidifying your commitment.

-Height Requirements for Scholarships
+Pole Vault Height Requirements for College Scholarships

 Understanding the height requirements for scholarships can help you set realistic goals: NCAA Division I: For men, clearing heights of 16'0" (4.88m) or higher is competitive, while for women, clearing heights of 13'0" (3.96m) or higher is often required.
 NCAA Division II: For men, heights of 15'0" (4.57m) or higher can attract attention, while for women, heights of 12'0" (3.66m) or higher are competitive.
 NCAA Division III: For men, clearing 14'0" (4.27m) or higher is typically necessary, while for women, heights of 11'0" (3.35m) or higher can earn scholarships.